French Income Tax

 3. Invest in your own French business

-Setting up business in France is not as difficult as you may think - several million have been created in France - mostly as small personal companies.
+Setting up business in France is not as difficult as you may think - several million have been created in France - mostly as small personal companies - and President Macron is aiming to simplify and encourage entrepreneurship further.

 Many types of business will however be subject to specific regulations.
 For example, setting up a Gîte or Chambre d'Hôte involves taking account of: